tdilauro/Simplified-wiki/ArchitecturalOverview.md

 We expect the Library Simplified ecosystem to contain only one library registry.
-We expect every library in the ecosystem to be registered with that library.
-If there are multiple library registries, it becomes much more difficult for patrons to find 'their' libraries.
+We expect every library in the ecosystem to be registered with that registry.
+If there are multiple library registries, it becomes much more difficult for patrons to find 'their' libraries, since they would first have to find 'their' library registry.
+(If this happens, we could mitigate it by creating a second discovery protocol and running searches on multiple registries.)

 ## The metadata wrangler